boboppie/ORFLine/README.md

 #### Ribosome profiling (Ribo-Seq) data processing

 Ribo-Seq libraries are in general single-end and reads are 50bp long.
+We have the following steps to process the raw sequencing data (Fastq format)

 QC